cueki/casual-pre-loader/doc/how_it_works.md

 My discord community for helping me test and debug each iteration of this process.

-djsigmann, feathers, akuji, and astrid for helping me write and edit this document.
+djsigmann, Feathers, akuji, and astrid for helping me write and edit this document.

 And finally,